glaszig/glaszig.github.io/_posts/2014-04-29-To-be-OSCE-or-not-to-be-OSCE.md

 Except for these vague references I did not manage to find credible resources substantiating this claim.
 It'd be great if Webster's interview transcript would have been annotated with sources.

----
+## Conclusion

-However, after hours of research and writing regarding this issue I see multiple possibilities here:
+After hours of research and writing regarding this issue I see multiple possibilities here:

 First, the OSCE is in fact part of this (through the Vienna Document) and is now trying to maneuver itself out of the line of fire.